-Honda EU2000i hour meter installation: The videos above provide good instructions on the installation of a reliable hour meter.
+Honda EU2000i hour meter installation: The videos below provide good instructions on the installation of a reliable hour meter.
 The 1st video installs a 12 VDC hour meter on the standard EU2000i model and the 2nd video installs a 120 VAC hour meter on the EU2000i Companion model.
 The 120 VAC hour meter can actually be installed on either model generator and is a simpler installation because you do not need to splice any wires.

 The LowPro LockDown generator tray pictured above, mounted using a Steel Hitch Extender with Step by Apex, allows carrying the generator on the factory installed Class III receiver hitch on the rear of my trailer.
 Once locked to the tray, generator theft is all but eliminated and I don't have the concerns of gasoline fumes inside the truck or trailer.
 The generator can be run while mounted to the tray, with some amount of noise and vibration transferred to the trailer interior, or drop it to the ground for quieter operation.